id8lab/flaskheroku/README.md

 mongodb://<dbuser>:<dbpassword>@ds139675.mlab.com:39675/dbname

-the setup.sh file holds the environment variables the application will use.
+the setup.sh file holds the environment variables the application will use. use source setupenv.sh to set envirnment variables

 You can hardcode these variables in the config.py file

+to generate the SECRET_KEY you can use gpg:

+$ gpg --gen-random --armor 1 14

+or

+$ openssl rand -base64 14

+it will generate something like this:

+IFRj4uTWB2cdAd3FYhk=